Kultar Singh Sandhwan

-Kultar Singh Sandhwan (Punjabi: ਕੁਲਤਾਰ ਸਿੰਘ ਸੰਧਵਾਂ) is an Indian politician who is currently serving as the 18th and current Speaker of the Punjab Legislative Assembly from 21 March 2022.
-He is also MLA representing the Kotkapura Assembly constituency.
+Kultar Singh Sandhwan is an Indian politician who is currently serving as the 18th and current Speaker of the Punjab Legislative Assembly from March 21, 2022.
+Kultar’s grandfather Jangir Singh and Giani Zail Singh (who served as the president of India from 1982 to 1987 and chief minister of Punjab from 1972 to 1977) were brothers.
+Sandhwan is also MLA representing the Kotkapura Assembly constituency.
 He is a member of the Aam Aadmi Party.
-He is the current speaker of the Punjab Legislative Assembly.